 Asking different questions and trying to understand why someone behaves the way they do will create compassion and loosen the negative feelings toward them.
-If possible, try talking to the person and discussing the unfortunate event in details.
+If possible, try talking to the person and discussing the unfortunate event in detail.

 Make sure to talk to the person when you are calm and focused, not angry and irrational.

-2. Express your emotions
+2. Express Your Emotions

 You have to be aware of your feelings and the way they affect your body and mind.
 Our body registers every emotion we feel and this impacts our immune system, hormonal balance, and brain chemistry.